Nutlope/aicommits/README.md

   - **LM Studio** (local) - No API key required.
 Runs on your computer via [LM Studio](https://lmstudio.ai/)
   - **Custom OpenAI-compatible endpoint** - Use any service that implements the OpenAI API

-  The selected model must support tool calls.
-The default Together AI models are tested with aicommits' two-step generation flow.
+  Tested Together AI models use the agentic two-step generation flow.
+Models without compatible tool calls continue through the one-shot fallback.

   **For CI/CD environments**, you can also set up configuration via the config file: